BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/noise.md

 (sec-noise)=
 # Noise

-If we define richness by the number of sine waves that are represented in a sound, then arguable the richest is pure noise.
+If we define richness by the number of sine waves that are represented in a sound, then arguably the richest is pure noise.
 Interestingly this corresponds to the *theory of information* where a random message will eliminate the most amount of uncertainty thus has a high *entropy*.

 In section [Additive Synthesis](sec-additive-synthesis) we have noticed that the greater the number of enharmonic spectral elements there were, the more the sound approaches noise.
-In other words, if we add more and more sine waves, each with a random frequency, we will eventually and up with *noise*---the richest signal possible.
+In other words, if we add more and more sine waves, each with a random frequency, we will eventually end up with *noise*---the richest signal possible.
-Instead of adding more and more sine harmonics or inharmonics, subtractive synthesis starts by a rich signal, i.e., noise and filters specific frequencies.
+Instead of adding more and more sine harmonics or inharmonics, subtractive synthesis starts with a rich signal, i.e., noise, and filters specific frequencies.

 Noise is often defined as all possible frequencies having equal representation.
 We can also define it as a wave with no pattern or maybe as a series of numbers of which we can not recognize its pattern.